When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros of Bottle Feeding

-• Your partner can experience some of the joy of feeding a hungry baby.
+• Partner bonding: Your partner can experience the joy of feeding the baby.

 Cons of Bottle Feeding